Raku/doc/CONTRIBUTING.md

 This document describes how to get started and helps to provide documentation that adheres to the common style and formatting guidelines.

 Your contributions will be credited in Rakudo release announcement.
-You name from the commit log will be used.
+Your name from the commit log will be used.
 If you'd like to be credited under a different name, please add it to
 [CREDITS file](https://github.com/rakudo/rakudo/blob/master/CREDITS).